You may have heard incredible things about geothermal, such as how it can cut home heating and cooling costs by 30 to 70 percent. It’s true!

 This is true whether the ambient air outside is -15 degrees, 60 degrees, or 105 degrees Fahrenheit.
 It’s also why ground-source heat pumps are the most efficient.

-The three standard kinds of geothermal heat pump systems are:
+The 2 standard kinds of heat pump systems are:

 - Ground-source geothermal heat pumps